 In this department you find pixel based art.
 Portraits and paintings.
 Creating pixel art is the digital technique that resembles analog painting the closest, in terms of manual dexterity, reflecting the artist's mindset in the artwork.

 Affinity Publisher can do almost anything for print that InDesign can do in less time, with less effort, for a much lower one time fee.
 I use this program to create modern and eye catching documents of all sorts, which include well structured, illustrated and effective educational material and occasionally things very different.

 This website is an example of what can be done in modern web design, i.e. Web 3.0 type of web building that allows free positioning of objects, unrestricted by the page grid and stacking order, which makes it possible for web designers to create next level sites.
-The program I used to create this website is the innovatively brilliant Nicepage .
+The program I used to create this landing page, is the innovatively brilliant Nicepage .
 The image is a screendump of the landing page for Earth & Flight Composites' Wordpress online training website.

 A good logo must be eye catching and settle easy in the mind so that it is swiftly retrieved from memory along with accompanying information at a later point in linear / cyclical time.

 Cartoons may have mild or extreme distortion of the subject's face, keeping the likeness.
 If this criterium isn't met the usefulness of a cartoon goes out the window.
-In this compilation Elvis is on the left, Mr. Bean is on the right and the infamous Kill Bill is in the middle.
+In this compilation Elvis is on the left, Mr. Bean is on the right and Kill Bill Clinton is in the middle.

 Complex vector illustrations I make in Affinity Designer, simply because there is nothing that can't be done in vector drawing programs that can be done in bitmap editors.
 The added benefit of vectors being unlimited scalability.